Skip to main content

 First Class Escape 2: Head in the Clouds was developed by 0 Deer Soft.

-First Class Escape 2: Head in the Clouds has received positive reviews from players.
-Most players liked this game for its graphics but disliked it for its grinding.
+First Class Escape 2: Head in the Clouds has received mostly positive reviews from players.
+Most players liked this game for its story but disliked it for its grinding.

 First Class Escape 2: Head in the Clouds is a single player game with multiplayer and local co-op support.

-Similar games include First Class Escape: The Train of Thought, Escape Memoirs: Mansion Heist, Escape Memoirs: Mini Stories, Quern - Undying Thoughts, The Inheritance of Crimson Manor and others.
+Similar games include First Class Escape: The Train of Thought, Escape Memoirs: Mansion Heist, Quern - Undying Thoughts, The House of Da Vinci, Escape Memoirs: Mini Stories and others.